Make your voice heard

 Here are just some of the reasons your response matters:

 1. To understand the current landscape of the criminal justice voluntary sector

 The criminal justice voluntary sector is diverse: from small and specialist organisations, all the way through to large national organisations, supporting and maintaining the sector’s breadth and expertise is vital.
 We need your responses to accurately reflect the experience of the whole sector and help us support, promote and represent the sector, and to best do that we need the clearest possible picture.

 2. To collect the robust evidence we need to influence for change

 Each response to our survey will help us to update this vital source of data.
 We work alongside researchers from the National Council of Voluntary Organisations (NCVO) to help ensure our data is robust, but we need your responses to ensure it remains a representative, authoritative, and trusted source of information.

-3. To take a close look at the financial sustainability of the sector in this critical time
+3. To take a close look at the financial sustainability of the sector

 4. To celebrate the work of the sector

 While parts of the survey look to explore the challenges the sector is facing, and will need to overcome, we know the sector has a huge number of successes every week.

 The variety in organisations’ primary areas of work is an enduring feature.
 Their flexible and comprehensive approach to meeting people’s needs is characteristic of the sector.
 One of the areas that has seen the largest growth is peer support, and almost all organisations said they involved people with lived experience of the criminal justice system in their work.
 Nearly two-thirds of organisations said they recruited people who accessed their services as staff, volunteers, or trustees.